768860MArcO/RGX852K9wKY/_G_Mq/nhu/qhm-Rh/high-availability_8fAra_1743324882.md

 Therefore, to update the documentation, rather than contributing to the [website repo](https://github.com/fanux/sealos-site), you should contribute to this repo directly, unless you want to update the home page or custom pages like the [company page](https://www.sealos.io/company).

-For a complete list of the docs synchronization mappings, see [sync_docs.yml](https://github.com/labring/sealos/tree/main/.github/sync_docs.yml).

 #### Formatting